Bronkoknorb/a1tv-helpers/README.md

 Tvheadend again: *Configuration -> DVB Inputs -> Muxes* should contain a *Mux* for each channel.
 Tvheadend now needs to gather data about each Mux.
 You will have to wait until the *Scan Result* is *OK* and the *Scan Status* is *IDLE* for every Mux.
 This will take quite some time.

 If some Muxes get a *Scan Result* of *FAIL*, TVHeadend couldn't successfully open the stream.
-Then you can try to force a retry by setting the *Scan Status* to *PEND* (pending) again.
+In that case you can try to force a retry by setting the *Scan Status* to *PEND* (pending) again.

 For each Mux with an *OK* status, there should now also be a *Service* under *Services*.
-That is still not enough :-) - you will then need to map each service to a *Channel*: Go to *Configuration -> Channel / EPG* and click on *Map Services*.
+That is still not enough :-) - you will then need to map each service to a *Channel*:

+Go to *Configuration -> Channel / EPG* and click on *Map Services*.
 The channel list should then fill up automatically with all A1 TV channels.